Yoshi-jrd/spy_trading_model/DEV_ROADMAP.md

 - **`backtest_strategy.py`** runs historical tests to validate model decisions.
 - Future considerations include incorporating reinforcement learning in **`rl_model.py`** and refining visualizations in **`plot_spy_data.py`**.

+---

 This roadmap and directory structure outline a structured development plan for achieving a predictive SPY trading model with efficient data handling, backtesting, real-time monitoring, and potential for future enhancements.
 ```

+Summary of Actionable Next Steps:

+    Integrate stacking into this mini-script with weight optimization.
+    Test with longer forward prediction windows (e.g., 24-hour, 36-hour).
+    Conduct hyperparameter tuning and feature selection for RandomForest.
+    Add confidence intervals around predictions.
+    Validate with LSTM to observe if sequential modeling improves results.

+Proposed Enhancements

+To build on the working code, I recommend three main actions:

+    Add Longer Prediction Horizons Over a 30-Day Period:
+        Create a rolling prediction framework to simulate forward-looking predictions as if we’re forecasting daily for a month.
+        This will use intervals of 24h, 48h, 72h, 96h, and 168h, providing insights into how the model performs in an extended simulation.

+    Incorporate More Model Layers for Stacking:
+        Consider adding additional layers, such as LSTM or ensemble techniques like AdaBoost, especially for capturing longer-term dependencies (e.g., 96h, 168h).
+        Ensure compatibility with stacking by defining how these layers interact with the current ensemble and optimize weight allocations.

+    Analyze and Fine-Tune Model Hyperparameters:
+        Conduct hyperparameter tuning for individual models (particularly the RandomForest and GradientBoosting models, as they often contribute heavily).
+        Set up a grid search or use an optimizer to find the best parameters based on each timeframe and horizon, aiming to reduce MAE and RMSE further.

+Implementation Plan

+    Set Up Rolling Predictions:
+        Modify the mini_train_models function to create rolling predictions over 30 days.
+        Use a loop to simulate daily predictions for each target horizon and track cumulative results.

+    Integrate New Models:
+        Add LSTM and other layers (if feasible with your current hardware setup) to the model stacking function.
+        Test how these new models contribute to different timeframes, and use optimize_weights to determine their optimal inclusion.

+    Hyperparameter Tuning:
+        Implement a tuning process, either within the existing script or as a standalone function, to test different settings for n_estimators, max_depth, and learning_rate.
+        Focus tuning efforts on the most impactful models and horizons (e.g., 5m-24h and 1h-12h).